sickozell/SickoCV/README.md

 MON switch selects inputs routing to the outs: always [ON], while recording only [REC], or never [OFF].

-Recording speed follows v/oct and tune settings, but as the recording is not polyphonic, the record playhead will follow only channel nr 0 on the polyphonic cables connected to v/oct.
+Recording speed follows v/oct and tune settings.
+As recording is not polyphonic, polyphony is disabled when the REC button is switched on, and the record playhead will follow only channel nr 0 on the polyphonic cables connected to v/oct.

 ## Switcher / SwitcherSt
 ### 2>1 switch, 1>2 router, 2 signal swapper, mute, flip flop, toggle gate